 Finally, using Eqs.~(\ref{time_evolution_w}), (\ref{w_optimal}), and (\ref{c2}), we obtain the optimal protocol for the time-dependent stiffness,

 We remark that, for $t = 0$, the expression above leads to

-Thus, the optimal protocol $\lambda^{*}(t)$ has a discontinuity at the initial time.
+Thus, the optimal protocol $\lambda^{*}(t)$ has a discontinuity at the initial time $t=0$.
 The same happens for $t = \tau$, i.e., $\lambda^{*}(\tau) \neq \lambda_f$.
-In Fig.~\ref{fig: protocol_exact}, we illustrate these discontinuities showing that they decrease as the process becomes slower.
+Figure~\ref{fig: protocol_exact} illustrates these discontinuities showing that they decrease as the process becomes slower.

-In addition, Fig.~\ref{fig: protocol_exact} shows that, for a fixed and not very small variation $\Delta\lambda=\lambda_f-\lambda_i$ of the control parameter, larger values of $\tau$ lead to a more accentuated concavity of the exact optimal protocol.
+In addition, Fig.~\ref{fig: protocol_exact} shows that, for a fixed and not so small change $\Delta\lambda=\lambda_f-\lambda_i$ of the control parameter, larger values of $\tau$ lead to a more accentuated curvature of the exact optimal protocol.
 This implies that the rate of change $d\lambda^{*}/dt$ becomes stationary (apart from the jumps at the boundaries) as the process becomes faster.
-In other words, the solution (\ref{eq: optimal_exact}) contains the following physics: a protocol with a time-dependent rate is not a good optimization strategy if the process duration $\tau$ becomes comparable with the relaxation time $\tau_{R}$.
+In other words, the solution (\ref{eq: optimal_exact}) contains the following physics: a time-dependent rate protocol is not a good optimization strategy if the protocol time $\tau$ becomes comparable with the relaxation time $\tau_{R}$.
 This will be corroborated by the perturbative approaches discussed in Secs.~\ref{sec:optslow} and \ref{sec:fastopt}.